ym820/foreground_window_forcast/index.md

 permalink: /
 ---

-# Foreground Window Forecast
+A Capstone project in partnership with the Intel DCA & Telemetry Team <br>
-A Capstone project in partnership with the Intel DCA & Telemetry Team By Alan Zhang, Mandy Lee, Mike Mao
+By Alan Zhang, Mandy Lee, Mike Mao

 # Introduction